 The specified keyword causes specific records of type VIGIL to be included or excluded from the output.
 Each keyword is preceded by an exclude/include character that indicates whether the records that match the specified pattern should be excluded or included in the vlog output.
 A minus (-) character indicates that the records that are represented by the keyword that follows it should be excluded from the vlog output.
-A plus (+) character indicates that the records that are represented by the keyword that are represented by the keyword that follows it should be included in the vlog output.
+A plus (+) character indicates that the records that are represented by the keyword that follows it should be included in the vlog output